syncrypt/client/docs/manual.md

     syncrypt login

-This step is optional, but we recommened you to run it.
-Otherwise you would need to give your login credentials everyi time you run a syncrypt command.
+This step is optional, but we recommend you to run it.
+Otherwise you will need to provide your login credentials every time you run a syncrypt command.
 The above command will retrieve an auth token which will be used by any subsequent command.

 ## Basics

-Initialize current directory as a vault:
+Initialize the current directory as a vault:

     syncrypt init

 This will register a new vault with your Syncrypt account.
-A vault has a unique ID and a RSA keypair.
+A vault has a unique ID and a RSA key pair.
 When running the above command, a private key for this new vault will be generated and will only be stored on your computer.

 Encrypt and push all files in this directory to the server: